postwait/tz.js/README.md

 This is tz.js
 =============

-This supports all noermal unix timezones.
-It provide Date() compatible javascript objects to move to and from various timezones.
+This supports all normal UNIX timezones.
+It provides Date() compatible Javascript objects to move to and from various timezones.

 This software is Copyright (c) 2010 OmniTI Computer Consulting, Inc.